Random musings, thoughts, ideas and information that if you somehow arrange and connect them, it might actually be something. Or not.

 ~ adjective

-1. of or pertaining to the home, the household, household affairs, or the family: domestic pleasures.
+1. of or pertaining to the home, the household, household affairs, or the family: domestic pleasures.2. devoted to home life or household affairs.

 3. tame; domesticated.